-The Board is responsible for the oversight over how the Group's strategic, operational, financial and compliance risks are managed and for assessing the effectiveness of the risk management and internal control framework.
+The Board is responsible for overseeing how the Group's strategic, operational, financial and compliance risks are managed, and for assessing the effectiveness of the risk management and internal control framework.

-The Board and the SET together set the tone and decide the level of risk and control to be taken in achieving Group and business unit objectives.
+The Board and the SET together set the tone and decide the level of risk and control to be taken in achieving the Group's objectives.

 Annual validation of the risk reporting process

 Owners of the risk management process and responsible for embedding risk management into business units

 Identification, mitigation and monitoring of risks

 Our strategy informs the setting of the objectives across the business and is widely communicated.
 Strategic risks and opportunities are identified as an integral part of the strategy setting process.